Restorative Practice in Gloucestershire

 What's currently happening in Gloucestershire?

-After a lot of engagement activity in 2016, we are piloting restorative practice in a range of settings in Gloucestershire.
+We have been piloting restorative practice in a range of settings in Gloucestershire.

 Our shared ambition